Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 They are not only checking whether you can say posture words.
 They are looking at whether your observation actually leads to sensible programming decisions.

-Where students often lose marks
+Where students often struggle

 Students often do not struggle because they know nothing.
 They struggle because their observation is too vague, too rushed, or not clearly linked to what they choose next.